flightaware/tohil/README.md

 ### gotchas

-1. Be very careful when putting unicode characters into a inside a `py eval` call - they are decoded by the tcl parser and passed as literal bytes to the python interpreter.
+1. Be very careful when putting unicode characters into a inside a `tohil.eval` or `tohil.exec` call - they are decoded by the tcl parser and passed as literal bytes to the python interpreter.
 So if we directly have the character "ಠ", it is decoded to a utf-8 byte sequence and becomes u"\xe0\xb2\xa0" (where the \xXY are literal bytes) as seen by the Python interpreter.
 2. Escape sequences (e.g. `\x00`) inside py eval may be interpreted by tcl - use {} quoting to avoid this.

-you need to build the library without stubs for python to be able to use it.
+You need to build the library without stubs for python to be able to use it.

-on freebsd at least i have to change -ltclstub86 to -ltcl86 in Makefile after it is created -- this needs to be done properly
+On FreeBSD at least i have to change -ltclstub86 to -ltcl86 in Makefile after it is created -- this needs to be done properly

-on the mac the python3 setup.tcl thing builds a shared library but it doesn't properly link it to the tcl library so you get a runtime error when you try to import tohil.
+On the Mac the python3 setup.tcl thing builds a shared library but it doesn't properly link it to the tcl library so you get a runtime error when you try to import tohil.

 copy the .dylib file that make built to the .so file where make install sent the python module and it will work.